cambiotraining/bacterial-genomics/materials/32-command_line_amr.md

 ### The `hamronization_combined_report.tsv` report

-The main output of interest from this pipeline is the `hamronization_combined_report.tsv` file, which contains a summary of the results from all the AMR tools used.
+The main output of interest from this pipeline is the `hamronization_combined_report.tsv` file, which contains a summary of the results from all the AMR tools used (make sure to use the version in `preprocessed/funcscan/reports`).
 You can open this file using any standard spreadsheet software such as _Excel_ (@fig-hamronization).

 This file is quite large, containing many columns and rows (we detail these columns in the information box below).